Privacy guide for personal insights

 Summary of key points

 - Personal insights in Viva Insights is not designed to enable evaluation, tracking, automated decision making, profiling, or monitoring.
-Viva Insights provides you with personal insights through the Viva Insights in Microsoft Teams app, the Insights Outlook add-in, a cloud-based dashboard, a weekly digest, Briefing emails, and inline suggestions in Outlook.
+Viva Insights provides you with personal insights through the Viva Insights in Microsoft Teams app, the Insights Outlook add-in, a cloud-based dashboard, Viva digest emails, Briefing emails, and inline suggestions in Outlook.
 Personal insights in Viva Insights has no mechanism or option that allows anyone but you to access the personalized information that is displayed through these surfaces, unless you purposefully and independently share it.
 Personal insights data provided by Viva Insights cannot be used for automated decision making or for profiling.

 - Personal insights in Viva Insights does not give employees access to new personally identifiable information on other coworkers.
-Viva Insights converts data into personal insights by doing calculations on information that you generate just by going about your work day.
+Viva Insights converts data into personal insights by doing calculations on information that you generate just by going about your workday.
 Most of the data that you see in personal insights from Viva Insights is simply an aggregation of information to which you already have access, but that you wouldn’t be able to quickly perform calculations on without some support.

 - Personal insights in Viva Insights data is processed and stored in the employee’s Exchange Online mailbox.
 Viva Insights processes data from these sources for personal insights: Exchange Online email and calendar data, chat and call signals from Skype for Business and from Teams, and—if both you and your organization's IT administrator opt you in—Windows 10 application activity history.
 Viva Insights stores and processes this data inside each employee’s Exchange Online mailbox.